pandas-dev/pandas/doc/source/groupby.rst

    sf = Series([1, 1, 2, 3, 3, 3])
    sf.groupby(sf).filter(lambda x: x.sum() > 2)

-The argument of ``filter`` must a function that, applied to the group as a whole, returns ``True`` or ``False``.
+The argument of ``filter`` must be a function that, applied to the group as a whole, returns ``True`` or ``False``.

 Another useful operation is filtering out elements that belong to groups